Higher (Creed song)

 "Higher" is a song by American rock band Creed.
 It was released on August 31, 1999, as the lead single from their second studio album, Human Clay.
-The song became the band's breakthrough hit as it was their first song to reach the top ten on the US Billboard Hot 100 where it peaked at number 7 in July 2000.
-It spent a total of 57 weeks upon the survey, the longest stay for any Creed song on the Hot 100.
-"Higher" also became the band's second chart-topping hit on rock radio as it topped both the Modern Rock and Mainstream Rock charts, for a then-record of 17 weeks.
+The song became the band's breakthrough hit, as it was their first song to reach the top 10 on the US Billboard Hot 100, peaking at number seven in July 2000.
+"Higher" also became the band's second chart-topping hit on rock radio, topping both the Modern Rock Tracks and Mainstream Rock Tracks charts.
+In 2024, the staff of Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".

 Writing and recording

 According to an interview with Loudwire, in an episode of "Wikipedia: Fact Or Fiction", Mark Tremonti revealed that the song was a culmination of the band improvising live onstage.
 During their earliest shows, the band only had a handful of songs in their setlist, and the audience would often get frustrated.
 To placate them, vocalist Scott Stapp would goad his bandmates to come up with a song live on the spot.
 Drummer Scott Phillips was the first to begin playing the drum set piece, with Mark later entering the chord progression associated with the song.
 After reviewing the tapes of the show, as they had always recorded their performances for later review, they decided that a proper song could be hammered together out of the different improvisations.